 The DNAm PhenoAge predicts mortality risk among people of the same chronological age.
-It was used in a study to estimate the 10-year mortality risk (converted into units of years) in a cohort of people living in the United States (NHANES data), based on nine clinical biomarkers of aging that are highly predictive of cardiovascular disease and coronary heart disease.
+It was used in a study to estimate the 10-year mortality risk (converted into units of years) in a cohort of people living in the United States (NHANES data) based on nine clinical aging biomarkers highly predictive of cardiovascular disease and coronary heart disease.
 The findings demonstrated that each one-year increase in DNAm PhenoAge was associated with a 9 percent increase in all-cause mortality, a 10 percent increase in CVD-related mortality, a 7 percent increase in cancer-related mortality, a 20 percent increase in diabetes-related mortality, and a 9 percent increase in chronic lower respiratory disease mortality, even after adjusting for chronological age.

 Further analysis using data from five large, independent cohorts revealed that a one-year increase in DNAm PhenoAge was associated with a 4.5 percent increase in all-cause mortality risk (independent of chronological age).
 Accelerated PhenoAge was linked with higher inflammatory biomarkers (such as C-reactive protein), higher insulin, higher glucose, higher triglycerides, and lower HDL.
 The DNA methylation PhenoAge acceleration was also linked to known age-related changes in blood cells, such as decreased populations of CD4 and CD8 T-cells and increased granulocytes.

-The findings also revealed that people who aged the top 5 percent of the fastest agers in the cohorts had a 62 percent higher risk of premature death than people with an average PhenoAge and a 158 percent higher risk of premature death than the slowest agers.
+The findings also revealed that the top 5 percent of the fastest agers in the cohorts had a 62 percent higher risk of premature death than people with an average PhenoAge and a 158 percent higher risk of early death than the slowest agers.
 The DNAm PhenoAge clock predicted that the median life expectancy at age 50 was approximately 81 years for the fastest agers, 83.5 years for average agers, and 86 years for the slowest agers.

-The DNAm PhenoAge epigenetic clock was also employed as a means to assess breast cancer risk.
-The study gauged the DNA methylation age of more than 1,500 women with breast cancer and determined that for every 5-year acceleration in a woman's epigenetic aging, her risk of developing breast cancer increased by 15 percent.
+The DNAm PhenoAge epigenetic clock was also employed to assess breast cancer risk.
+The study gauged the DNA methylation age of more than 1,500 women with breast cancer.
+It determined that for every 5-year acceleration in a woman's epigenetic aging, her risk of developing breast cancer increased by 15 percent.

-Exposure to air pollutants is associated with poor health outcomes and increased risk of disease.
-A study using the Levine clock to gauge epigenetic age of more than 2,700 white women living in the United States who were exposed to particulate air pollutants found that the women's epigenetic aging was accelerated by as much as six years.
+Exposure to air pollutants is associated with poor health outcomes and increased disease risk.
+A study using the Levine clock to gauge the epigenetic age of more than 2,700 white women living in the United States exposed to particulate air pollutants found that the women's epigenetic aging accelerated by as much as six years.

-"A study using the Levine clock to gauge epigenetic age of more than 2,700 white women living in the United States who were exposed to particulate air pollutants found that the women's epigenetic aging was accelerated by as much as six years" Click To Tweet
+"A study using the Levine clock to gauge epigenetic age of more than 2,700 white women living in the United States exposed to particulate air pollutants found that the women's epigenetic aging accelerated by as much as six years" Click To Tweet

-In general, the native epigenetic clock's ticking rate across multiple types of tissue from a single individual is fairly consistent.
-However, the cerebellum tends to age more slowly, while female breast tissue tends to age more quickly.
+In general, the native epigenetic clock's ticking rate across multiple tissue types from a single individual is relatively consistent.
+However, the cerebellum ages more slowly, while female breast tissue ages more quickly.
 Interestingly, in vitro evidence suggests that the epigenetic age of adult cells can be reset.
 Dr. Shinya Yamanaka discovered a group of proteins that can reprogram differentiated (mature) cells into pluripotent stem cells.
 These proteins, now called Yamanaka factors, are highly expressed in embryonic stem cells in mice and humans.
 Their short-term expression can ameliorate cellular and physiological hallmarks of aging and prolong lifespan partly by resetting the innate epigenetic clock.

-The role of Yamanaka factors was demonstrated in vivo as well, in a mouse model of premature aging in which short-term induction of Yamanaka factors improved markers of aging, including those associated with tumor suppression, mitochondrial dysfunction, and oxidative stress.
-The same study showed that in older, normal mice, short-term induction of Yamanaka factors mitigated the deleterious effects of pancreatic or muscle injury, which could have implications for age-related metabolic dysfunction or strength losses, respectively.
+The role of Yamanaka factors was demonstrated in vivo in a mouse model of premature aging in which short-term induction of Yamanaka factors improved markers of aging, including those associated with tumor suppression, mitochondrial dysfunction, and oxidative stress.
+The same study showed that short-term induction of Yamanaka factors in older, normal mice mitigated the harmful effects of pancreatic or muscle injury, which could have implications for age-related metabolic dysfunction or strength losses, respectively.

 Epigenetic clocks predict biological age based on molecular markers on an individual's DNA.
-Several variants of clocks have been identified, and they differ based on the type and number of tissues in which the markers are measured, as well as the final output.
-In general, the epigenetic aging rate across multiple types of tissue from a single individual is fairly consistent, but some exceptions do exist.
+Researchers have identified several variants of clocks, each differing based on the type and number of tissues in which the markers are measured, as well as the final output.
+Generally, the epigenetic aging rate across multiple tissue types from a single individual is relatively consistent, but some exceptions exist.
 The use of epigenetic clocks may have widespread applications in health and society, including forensic science and early prevention and treatment of disease to promote healthy aging.
 In the future, rather than asking whether a person's biomarkers look better, soon clinical trials may ask whether the person is simply aging better.